Periodic Reporting for period 4 - FASE-LAG (FAil-Safe Electro-mechanical actuation for LAnding Gear)

 1. The development of electromechanical actuation system (EMAS) for landing gear application characterized by reduced spatial envelope and weight, improved reliability and increased safety level (having redundant architecture for emergency extension).

-2. Testing the EMAS for landing gear actuation system in a dedicated test rig to verify the achievement of the targeted TRL
+2. Testing the EMAS for landing gear actuation system in a test rig to verify the achievement of the targeted TRL.

-The WP2 was completed in previous reporting periods and was focused on the definition of system requirements and definition of the architectures of the Nose and Main Landing gear electromechanical actuators, related control unit and software.
-The WP3 started in the first reporting period but will be completed in the fourth and final one.
+The WP2 was focused on the definition of system requirements and definition of the architectures of the Nose and Main Landing gear electromechanical actuators, related control unit and software.
+The WP3 started in the first reporting period but was completed in the fourth and final one.
 These activities are devoted to the detailed design of the actuation system.
 The WP4 and WP5 started in the second reporting period during the design phase of the actuator.
-Such WPs are related respectively to the prototype manufacturing and testing to achieve the TRL5.
+Such WPs were related respectively to the prototype manufacturing and testing to achieve the targeted TRL.

 In term of technical progress, the following main achievements must be highlighted for each WP.